cobwebch/external_import/Documentation/Developer/UserFunctions/Index.rst

 .. note::

-   When adding a new user function, you may suddenly be faced with an autoloading error, which will not solved by a flushing of the cache.
+   When adding a new user function, you may suddenly be faced with an autoloading error, which is not solved by a flushing of the cache.
 Indeed TYPO3 CMS builds autoloading information which is not considered to use a cache.
 So flushing all the cache will not help TYPO3 CMS to detect your new class.
-You will need to either uninstall and reinstall the extension to which your class belongs or recreate the autoloading cache using the Install Tool.
+You will need to either uninstall and reinstall the extension to which your class belongs or recreate the autoloading information cache using the Install Tool.